platformatic/platformatic/docs/guides/prisma.md

 ## Adding Prisma to a new project

-Define a `Post` model with the following fields in your `schema.prisma` file:
+Define a `Post` model with the following fields at the end of your `schema.prisma` file:
 ```groovy
 // prisma/schema.prisma
 generator client {